d-koppenhagen/angular-tag-cloud-module/README.md

 })
 export class AppComponent {
   options: CloudOptions = {
-    // if width is between 0 and 1 it will be set to the size of the upper element multiplied by the value
+    // if width is between 0 and 1 it will be set to the width of the upper element multiplied by the value
     width: 1000,
+    // if height is between 0 and 1 it will be set to the height of the upper element multiplied by the value
     height: 400,
     overflow: false,
   };